-Mitigation achieved / recommended to reduce IMPACT(s):
+Mitigation recommended to reduce IMPACT(s):

-- 6.25 The road has been re-designed following arboricultural design input.
-The carriageway has been moved north following trial hole investigations which determined the extent of RPA to the north.
-The RPA was modified following below ground evidence of historical impacts the RPA modification follows the existing tarmac drive edge (see red arrows above). - 6.26 Standard tree protective fencing should be used to protect roots outside the construction zone. - 6.27 Improvements to the growing conditions of trees 165 and 171 should be implemented e.g. soil improvement using compressed air (vertical & radial mulching) and introducing composted wood chip as a soil enhancer / ameliorator.
-This will help improve the trees physiological condition giving them an opportunity to respond favourably to changes in use around the tree over the medium to long-term. - 6.28 A full and detailed arboricultural method statement is recommended to show the details and methods of the soil amelioration to the modified RPA of trees 165 & 171.
+- 6.26 The road has been redesigned following arboricultural design input.
+The carriageway has been narrowed in width where it crosses the RPA of T171 this has resulted in a more favourable impact. - 6.27 Standard protective fencing should be used to protect roots outside the construction zone. - 6.28 Improvements to the growing conditions of trees 165 and 171 should be implemented e.g. soil improvement using compressed air (vertical mulching) and introducing composted wood chip as a soil enhancer / ameliorator.
+This will help improve the trees physiological condition giving them an opportunity to respond favourably to the disturbance. - 6.29 A full and detailed arboricultural method statement is recommended to show the details and methods of the soil amelioration to the remaining RPA of trees 165 & 171.